LuD1161/is-your-isp-blocking-you/README.md

 ## ToDo :
 - [x] Option to use restricted domains from lists like : [CitizenLabs/test-lists](https://github.com/citizenlab/test-lists), [Domains Project](https://github.com/tb0hdan/domains) etc
 - [x] Create this as a CLI tool.
 See bubble tea golang lib.
-- [ ] d3.js or some other tool to create a heat map
+- [ ] d3.js or some other tool to create a heat map - Partially done with the map, need to add the folder here.
 - [x] Replace http client with retryable http client - https://github.com/hashicorp/go-retryablehttp
 - [x] Keep in DB stats for last run, like : 1.
 Scan Time 2.
 Domains scanned 3.
 Accessible, Non-accessible, blocked, connection timed out domains 4.
 Location 5.
 ISP 6.
 Evil or not 7.
 Time of scan 8.
 Type of filtering
 - [x] Save all data as base64 encoded into file.
 - [x] Check DNS Filtering.
-- [ ] Add data from different ISPs from India and world.
+- [x] Add data from different ISPs from India and world.
 Airtel, JIO, ACT, Hathaway, Tata, Vodafone etc.
-- [ ] Save results with Folder and list as well.
+- [x] Save results with Folder and list as well.
 Upload to Github.
 - [ ] Add `goreleaser` to automatically publish new version
-- [ ] Create an un-censored source of truth.
-- [ ] Corroborate data with some un-censored source of truth to be sure of filtering.
-One way I propose is to use similarity detection by HTML tree.
-- [ ] Option to just check for a particular type of filtering like DNS , HTTP, SNI etc
-- [ ] Can check for `www` subdomain, where the answer to a `GET` request is `no such host`.
-- [ ] **Better Blocking Check** : Can check if page is blocked by checking similarity from a non-blocked source ( like a s3 bucket that saves the pages daily ) ?
-- [ ] Try out bypasses for common techniques.
-Keep this as an option in the cli tool.
-- [ ] Run multiple times, to avoid flaky results
-- [ ] Decide number of goroutines on the basis of internet connection.
-A low bandwidth connection will get choked and all websites' will get timed out.
-Also timeout should be decided on this basis.
-Can use [speedtest-go](https://github.com/showwin/speedtest-go).
-- [ ] Keep unique domains in the list to scan and remove subdomains - Currently 264k unique domains.
-Takes ~1330 seconds on a ~200Mbps internet connection with 15 second timeout and 3 retries.
-Try to get this to max 100k domains

 ## ToDo CLI :
 - [x] Add `proxy` support to run checks for different ISPs anywhere in the world.